Engineerboy02/ME406LabPIDController/README.md

 # ME406LabPIDController
 ME 406 PID lab Serial communication

+This guide it for Windows 10 and 11 if you have another oerating system you will need to make special changes to the instalation and setup

 ## Install Visual studio
 Only required if you don't have Visual studio installed already